Cyclist admits to blood doping

 Other cyclists implicated in the scandal have been fired or banned for two or four years.

 Operation Aderlass (German for "bloodletting") first made headlines at the Nordic World Ski Championships last winter.

+Danilo Hondo, the ex-coach of Swiss Cycling, was also a part of this network.
+He was fired from coaching the Swiss national team in May 2019 following his confession to doping.

 Blood doping is when an athlete boosts performance by injecting more red blood cells into the bloodstream.

 NZZ/swissinfo.ch/sm